x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/dlp-policy-templates-exchange-2013-help.md

 ### Use DLP policies created by Microsoft

 Many DLP policies are supplied by Microsoft.
-This is the easiest way to get started with a DLP solution that is flexible and simple to implement.
+These policies are the easiest way to get started with a DLP solution that is flexible and simple to implement.
 You can always use the provided policies as a starting point and customize them further to meet your requirements.
 To get started with this, see the following information:

 - [DLP policy templates supplied in Exchange 2013](built-in-dlp-policy-templates-exchange-2013-help.md)